 ‘Why do they put it on their penis?’ he then asks.

 ‘They put it on their penis when they’re having sex.’
 I replied

 ‘Why?’ he asks.

-'To stop there penis from catching germs that might make them sick.
-Or it was a female that they had sex with, then to make sure that they didn't make a baby.'
+‘To stop there penis from catching germs that might make them sick.
+Or if they had sex with a female, then to make sure that they didn’t make a baby.’
 I replied.

 ‘Why? he asks (again).